 Language Competency Requirements

-Participants require an A2 level in Spanish according to the Common European Framework of Reference (CEFR).
+Participants require an A2 level of Spanish according to the Common European Framework of Reference for Languages (CEFR).

 Teaching Council Requirements

-In line with funding terms and conditions from the HEA, applicants must have a full Post-Primary (Route 2) registration with the Teaching Council at the time of application.
-Conditional registration on that route, or registration with other routes (i.e. further education, primary) cannot be acepted.
+In line with funding terms and conditions from the HEA, applicants must have full Post-Primary (Route 2) registration with the Teaching Council at the time of application.
+Teachers with post-primary (VEC ONLY) or post-primary (ETB ONLY) registration are eligible to apply.
+Conditional registration on that route, or registration with other routes (i.e. further education, primary) cannot be accepted.